-Outdoor Temperature
+Outdoor Temperatures

 The outdoor temperature can also effect the rate of thaw.
-If there are high winds and the temperature is at or below -30 F, add hay bales on top of the blankets for further insulation.
+If there are high winds and the temperature is at or below -30° F, add hay bales on top of the blankets for further insulation.

 These are general guidelines to follow for optimum performance of the Heat King under typical operating conditions.
 Extreme soil or weather conditions may call for different configurations.
+Extreme soil conditions may call for different configurations.
 Call Tamarack Industries if you need further help with your thaw plan.
 Always have your structural or civil engineer approve your plan.